in Boston, MA & Nashua, NH

 what is tattoo removal?

 As the number of tattoos increased in the world, the number of people who desire tattoo removal has also increased.
 We offer several lasers for tattoo removal including Nd: YAG and Alexandrite lasers.
 Laser energy targets the ink particles and breaks them into smaller fragments and it is believed that the immune system clears these ink particles.
 It takes multiple treatments to achieve the best possible results.
 Black and blue colors are relatively easy to remove whereas green is very difficult.
-Most small tattoos can be treated without anesthesia however larger and multi-color tattoos may need topical or local anesthesia.

 How does laser tattoo removal work?